Introduction

 DB Data outport view

 When executing a database manipulation node that has a DB Data outport, for example a DB GroupBy node, what the node does is to build the necessary SQL query to perform the GroupBy operation selected by the user and forward it to the next node in the workflow.
 It does not actually execute the query.
-However, it is possible to inspect a subset of the intermediate result via the DB Data outport view.
-In addition to information about the DB Session, the DB Data outport view contains the preview and specification of the output data.
+However, it is possible to inspect a preview of a subset of the intermediate result and its specification.

 010 outport cache